Category: Uncategorized

 Summary

 This was the first AI report generated using recent studies for a long-term real estate and business risk mitigation plan concerning flooding.
 I find it less than objective for my purposes.
 So I take it with a grain of salt, as AI can make mistakes.
 While it may impact many people in Florida, Louisiana in the long-term, I am pretty sure I’m in the safe zone despite my place being 50′ above the waterline in Whittier, AK.
-Most projections show more drastic effects on the 20+ year horizon.
-By that time, I’ll have already stopped engaging in at-risk pursuits.
+Though tsunami and water contamination are more likely in the near-term.
+Most projections show more drastic effects of rising levels and flooding on the 20+ year horizon.
+By that time, I’ll have already stopped engaging in risky real estate pursuits.

 That said, the United States could face an unprecedented coastal crisis as accelerating sea level rise, driven by climate change feedback loops, threatens to fundamentally reshape American coastlines within the next 25-75 years.
 Current projections, which may significantly underestimate actual impacts due to tipping points and feedback mechanisms, indicate that tens of thousands of square miles of U.S. land will be permanently lost to rising seas, displacing millions of Americans and causing trillions in economic damage.